Contents

 Adjectives In Pairs

-You might wish to use more than one adjective in order to give you sentence a very descriptive feel.
-For example, you might say “This is a large, red car.” or “I am a clever, thoughtful person.”
+You might use more than one adjective to make your sentence more descriptive.
+For example: “This is a large, red car.” or “I am a clever, thoughtful person.”

 In Noun Phrases

 In English grammar, adjectives typically modify nouns and are usually placed before the noun they modify.
-There are certain rules for adjective placement in noun phrases:
+There are some common patterns:

 In Appositives